yeya24/backfiller/README.md

 ## Tutorial

-1. Start Prometheus in the local environment
+Start Prometheus in the local environment

-2. Use tsdbcli to check the metrics in tsdb dir `data/`.
+Use tsdbcli to check the metrics in tsdb dir `data/`.
 There is no metric name containing `test`.

 ```
 ./tsdbcli dump data | grep test
 ```

-3. Do backfilling based on rule file `example.yaml`.
+Do backfilling based on rule file `example.yaml`.
+It will firstly validate the rule file and then loads its recording rules.

-The first `data` arg specifies the tsdb dir to query the past data.

-The second `data` arg specifies the dir to generate the new block.
+The first `data` arg specifies the tsdb dir to query the past data and the second one specifies the dir to generate the new block.

 ```
 ./rule-backfill example_rule.yaml data data